 Image at right: East Front of Mount Vernon, attributed to Edward Savage, ca. 1787-1792; oil on canvas - In the earliest known view of Mount Vernon from the east, the artist captured the short-lived "paddock of deer," inside the picketed fence in the left foreground.
 The fence was not visible from the yard, creating the intended illusion that the deer roamed wild.
 Bequest of Helen W. Thompson, 1964 (H-2445/A) - Photograph by Harry Connolly

 Friends of the National Arboretum will have their annual Garden Sale and Plant Sale April 25 & 26.
-Offerings will include rare and hard to find plants as well as tried-and-true favorites.
-In addition to hand-selected offerings, visitors can get expert advice on-site to guide them through selecting plant.
+The selections will include rare and hard-to find plants as well as tried-and-true favorites.
+In addition to hand-selected plants, visitors can get expert advice to guide them through selecting plant.
 The Washington Revels Gallery Voices will entertain with madrigals and some traditional Revels songs on April 26.
 They will dance the Maypole several times and invite fairgoers to join in more Maypole dancing.
 To read more about the Revels, visit http://revelsdc.org/events-calendar.html

 President Woodrow Wilson House will have their annual Garden Partyon May 14.
 There will be a competition for prizes for the best Spring Hats, plus live music, cocktails and hors d’oeuvres in Wilson House Garden.
 Woodrow Wilson House is a financially self-sustaining site of the National Trust for Historic Preservation.